-Most manufacturers recommend changing your fluid every 30-60,000 miles, and for a daily-driven car or truck that isn’t driven to extremes, that’s likely fine.
+Most manufacturers recommend changing your rear differential fluid every 30-60,000 miles, and for a daily-driven car or truck that isn’t driven to extremes, that’s likely fine.
 If you’re using your vehicle in tougher conditions, like regular high-payload hauling, towing, off-road driving, or any sort of motorsports events like a lapping day, then you should stick to the 30,000-mile mark.
 In those conditions, consider changing it annually or every other year.

 Another concern is water ingress.
 If your differential has a leak that lets fluid out, it can let water in in heavy rain or deep puddles.
 Likewise, if you are driving off-road and drive through water that is deeper than your axles, water can get in.
 Especially if you have a vent tube that is still in the stock location.
-Any time you drive through water, at least before coming home from that off-road trip, checking your differential fluid is a good idea.
+Any time you drive through water, at least before coming home from that off-road trip, checking your rear differential fluid is a good idea.
 If there is water, you’ll need to change the fluid as water will not lubricate your metal parts.

 How do I Change My Differential Fluid

-When it comes to changing the fluid, there are two types of differentials.
+When it comes to changing the differential fluid, there are two types of differentials.
 The first, and the easier to change, has a fill plug at the top and a drain plug at the bottom.
 The second requires you to remove the cover.